evanmarkowitz/LinkShades-Public/ReadMe.md

 I found working in React Native very fulfilling.
 I also enjoyed working with Websockets.
 For an app like this, where two way communcation is essential, Webosckets seem like the easiest and best technology to implement.

 ### Difficulties
 This was the first time I worked on a legacy codebase.
 I was tasked with migrating a PWA to a React Native App.
-A large hurdle was the lack of documentation and I had difficuly wading through a large codebase with unusual naming conventions.
-Identifying what communication the server was expecting through Websockets was hard.
+A large hurdle was the lack of documentation and identifying what communication the server was expecting through Websockets was hard.

 ### Tech Stack
 * React Native